Only Bundesliga Fantasy gives you the chance to assemble a team of stars. Here is how best to manage them, and the game. - © DFL Deutsche Fußball Liga

 Defenders who actually play in midfield and midfielders who actually play up front are the unicorns of fantasy football, highly prized assets who can score BIG.

-For instance, Hoffenheim's David Raum is now listed as a defender in Bundesliga Fantasy, but he played in a left midfield role for most of last season.
+For instance, Bayer Leverkusen's Jeremie Frimpong is listed as a defender in Bundesliga Fantasy, but last term he actually operated more as a right winger or wing-back.
 Given that defenders earn more points than midfielders and forwards for goals (six / five / four), assists (five / four / three) and other attacking contributions, this is a handy way to gain bonus points.
+Only three players in any position scored more points in 2022/23 than Frimpong.

 Don’t be scared of picking players in underdog teams

-Your 150m Fantasy budget disappears in the blink of an eye, so you need a few budget options in there to go alongside the superstar names.
+Your 150M Fantasy budget disappears in the blink of an eye, so you need a few bargain options in there to go alongside the superstar names.

 There is an understandable temptation to only pick players from teams likely to challenge for the top six given that they should win more games and concede fewer goals.
 However, that would mean you miss out on some consistent point scorers in underdog sides.